What Is Frame Damage On A Car?

 Rocker Panel

-A rocker panel comprises the region between the front and rear wheels beneath the doors.
+A rocker panel comprises the area between the front and rear wheels beneath the doors.

-Their purpose is to support the doors, ensuring they stay aligned when closed.
+Their purpose is to support the doors, ensuring they remain aligned when closed.

 Rear Support